Data-driven Banking in Practice

 The challenge of data quality: The long-tail effect in transaction data analytics

 However, there are also challenging hurdles to overcome on a technological level.
-For instance, insufficient preparation and enrichment of data often hinder digital innovation.
-The existing transaction data frequently consists of inconsistent text components, while payment terminals lack systematic labelling.
-As a result, payment information is often incomplete or incorrect.
-This makes it difficult to categorise merchant names and merchant categories.
+For instance, insufficient data preparation often hinders digital innovation.
+Payment information is also often incomplete or incorrect, making it difficult to categorise merchant names and merchant categories.
 There are various reasons for this:

-• Different sources and standards: Card transaction data often comes from different sources such as banks, payment systems, and merchants, which may use different standards and formats.
+• Different sources and standards: Card transaction data often comes from different sources with varying standards.
 This leads to inconsistencies and irregularities in the data.

-• Historical and technical limitations: Older payment systems often had limitations in terms of data formatting and storage.
-Sometimes these systems are still in use, or their data formats are retained for compatibility reasons.
+• Historical and technical limitations: Older payment systems that are still in use often have limitations in terms of data formatting and storage.

 When ensuring an appropriate quality of data analysis, these factors lead to a “long-tail effect”.
 This refers to the specific statistical distribution when categorising transaction data.
 The long-tail effect is of central importance for the hit rate.
 While the leading merchants account for the majority of market transactions and are therefore relatively easy to categorise using standard methods, categorising the numerous smaller market participants that form the long tail of the market poses a far greater challenge.